SHolysh/database-manual/03_Practical_Applications/03_01_Working_with_the_Database/03_01_02_MS_Access/03_01_02_MS_Access.md

 #### Table Keys for Access Import

-Refer to Figure 4.1.1 (in Section 4.1) or Sections 4.2 and 4.3 for detailed relationships including the primary keys in each table.
+Refer to Figure 4.1.1 or Sections 4.2 and 4.3 for detailed relationships including the primary keys in each table.

 #### Microsoft Access - Pass-Through Queries